Buying real estate in Rio de Janeiro?

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-6) Rio de Janeiro's residential rental yield is 6.8%, surpassing the national average
+6) Rio de Janeiro's residential rental yield is 6.8%, above the national average

 In Rio de Janeiro, the average rental yield for residential properties is 6.8%, which is higher than the national average.